borishuu/DAI-lab04/README.md

      - "body :" to define the body of the email

-   There can't be any blank lines between MSG_START and MSG_END.
+   There can't be any blank lines between MSG_START and MSG_END except in body.
    Example :
    ```
    MSG_START
    subject : email subject
    body : email body

    still in email body
    MSG_END
    ```